mathigon/textbooks/content/euclidean-geometry/content.md

 ### Impossible Constructions

-In the following chapters, we will see even more shapes that can be constructed like this.
+In the following courses, we will see even more shapes that can be constructed like this.
 However, there is a limit to Euclidean geometry: some constructions are simply impossible using just straight-edge and compass.